An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Proposed ANN -Based Control Strategy

 \subsection{Input Features Selection and Training Process}

-Basically, selecting the best set of features is a significant part of designing the \textit{ANN}-based control strategy.
-Based on the type of inverters and the main purpose of the study, different features can become efficient in both the training phase and testing phase that assess the capability of the learning the mathematical model of the system to be controlled and its dynamics.
-We have observed that in order to seek the best mapping from the raw input data to the desired outputs, different combinations of input features should be first considered and then assessed.
-To this end, different operating conditions (i.e., $S_{1},S_{2},\dots,S_{16}$) with different system parameters (such as, $V_{dc}, T_s, R, L, i_{ref}$) are considered (see Table~\ref{table: feature_set}) so that assess five different sets of input features, named: $\mathbf{X}_1,\mathbf{X}_2,\mathbf{X}_3, \mathbf{X}_4, \text{ and} \; \mathbf{X}_5$.
-As can be seen Table~\ref{table: feature_set}, for those input features, the \textit{THD} of the output current $i_{x}$ is computed, based on primary samples acquired by \textit{MPC}, and compared so that the best input features can be chosen.
-We can observe from the preliminary results that the performance of the proposed control strategy on the basis of $\mathbf{X}_5$, in which the lowest set of features is used, is the worst as the \textit{THD} is quite higher.
-Furthermore, it can be observed that the four-level output voltage $V_{ph}$ that has been added to $\mathbf{X}_1$ does not have much improvement.
-For that reason, $\mathbf{X}_2$ is selected as input features for the proposed control scheme that given in Fig.~\ref{fig: Proposed_model}, due to its significant improvement compared to other considered sets. $\mathbf{X}_2$ is composed of 8 measurable variables, namely: $\{V_{1x}, V_{2x},i_{ref}, i_{x}, \Delta V_{1x}, \Delta V_{2x}, 2\Delta i_{x}, S_{opt}\}$, where $\Delta V_{1x} = (\frac{V_{dc}}{3} - V_{1x}), \Delta V_{2x} = (\frac{2V_{dc}}{3}-V_{2x}), \Delta i_{x} = (i_{ref}-i_{x})$, and $S_{opt}$ is the optimal switching state at time instant $k$.
+Basically, selecting the best set of input features is a significant part of designing the \textit{ANN}-based control strategy.
+Based on the type of inverters and the main purpose of the study, different features can become efficient in both the training phase and testing phase that assess the capability of learning the mathematical model of the system to be controlled and its dynamics. \kasim{\ihab{For the \textit{FCMLI}}, the input features are considered to be a combination of measured variables such as capacitor's voltage, output current and voltage, switching states, and current errors.} We have \ihab{empirically} observed that in order to seek the best mapping from the raw input data to the desired outputs, different combinations of input features should be first considered and then assessed. \ihab{Furthermore, it is observed that adding the optimal switching state $S_{opt}$ at instant $k$ to the input features improves the performance of the learning-based control strategy.}